intel-iot-devkit/how-to-code-samples/smart-stove-top/python/README.md

 ## What it is

-Using a compatible Intel-based platform, this project lets you create a smart stove top that:<br>
+Using a compatible Intel-based platform, this project lets you create a smart stove top that:
-- allows you to set a target temperature.<br>
+- allows you to set a target temperature.
-- monitors your stove and notifies you when your set temperature is reached.<br>
+- monitors your stove and notifies you when your set temperature is reached.
 - stores historical temperature data using cloud-based data storage.

 ## First time setup